MAPF-Competition/web_resource/landing_page.md

 ## Introduction ![r8](./external_page_resource/robots/r8_s.jpg)

-The League of Robot Runners, sponsored by Amazon Robotics, is a **competition** series where participants tackle the **core combinatorial challenges** found in cooperative multi-robot coordination problems: **agent dynamics 🤖**, **lifelong planning ♻️**, **task assignment 🎯** and **real-time execution ⏳**.
+The League of Robot Runners, sponsored by Amazon Robotics, is a **competition** series where participants tackle the **core combinatorial challenges** found in cooperative multi-robot coordination problems: **robot dynamics 🤖**, **lifelong planning ♻️**, **task assignment 🎯** and **real-time execution ⏳**.
 These challenges are important for industrial applications such as warehouse logistics, transportation and advanced manufacturing.

 <!-- <img src="./external_page_resource/images/mission-3.jpg" style="margin-top:5px;width:100%;height:auto;max-width:1024px;"/> -->